projectcapsule/capsule/docs/content/general/crds-apis.md

         <td><b><a href="#tenantspecingressoptionsallowedclasses-1">allowedClasses</a></b></td>
         <td>object</td>
         <td>
           Specifies the allowed IngressClasses assigned to the Tenant.
 Capsule assures that all Ingress resources created in the Tenant can use only one of the allowed IngressClasses.
+A default value can be specified, and all the Ingress resources created will inherit the declared class.
 Optional.<br/>
         </td>
         <td>false</td>
       </tr><tr>